Zhynem/SlurmGraphing/README.md

 3: cd SlurmGraphing

-4: ./configure \[flags\] (Run ./configure -h or ./configure --help or check the github wiki to see detailed list of options)
+4: ./configure \[flags\] (Run ./configure -h or ./configure --help or check the wiki to see detailed list of options)

 5: Create an entry in your crontab to run cron_script.sh every time step